ckreisch/GIGANTES/source/Applications.rst

    :width: 90 %

-The large number of void catalogs in GIGANTES allows many other scientific applications.
+The large number of void catalogs in Gigantes allows many other scientific applications.